pieceofr/mango_bencher-dos-test/README.md

-# mango_bencher-dos
+# mango_bencher-dos-test
-    Purpose of mango_bencher-dos is to use mango_bencher to do DOS test in Testnet
+    Purpose of mango_bencher-dos-test is to use mango_bencher to do DOS test in Testnet
 ## Files

 + main.go : main procedure